o3de/o3de.org/content/docs/userguide/ui/editor/working-slices-newtab.md

 ---
-description: ' Edit a UI slice in a new tab in &ALYlong;''s &ui-canvas-editor; . '
+description: ' Edit a UI slice in a new tab in Amazon Lumberyard''s UI Editor . '
 title: Editing Slices in a New Tab
 ---
 # Editing Slices in a New Tab {#ui-editor-working-slices-newtab}